-7 Using forceps and mini dissecting scissors, open the intestine by making a longitudinal incision.
+Using forceps and mini dissecting scissors, open the intestine by making a longitudinal incision.

-8 Bring the Petri dish containing the intestine into the biological safety cabinet and wash the intestine by submerging in 0.1% povidone-iodine twice for 5 minutes each.
+Bring the Petri dish containing the intestine into the biological safety cabinet and wash the intestine by submerging in two successive 0.1% povidone-iodine washes for 5 minutes each.

-9 Wash twice for 5 minutes each in a Petri dish containing 10 ml of cold 1x PBS to remove iodine.
+Wash twice for 5 minutes each in a Petri dish containing 10 ml of cold 1x PBS to remove iodine.